-UNISON branch welfare officer training has two stages: a short introductory online module followed by a two day face-to-face course.
+UNISON branch welfare officer training has two stages: two short introductory online modules followed by a two day face to face course.
 UNISON organises national courses in London, Bristol, and the North, and some regions provide training for branch welfare officers.

 The training helps branch welfare officers to understand: their role and the confidentiality it involves; the ‘There for You’ UNISON welfare charity structure and staff responsibilities; and the application process and areas where welfare can assist members.